ODM2/ODM2/doc/ODM2Docs/ext_results_measurement.md

 **Figure 1**.
 Measurement Result example.

 ### Spatial Offset for Measurement Results
 A Measurement Result may have a spatial offset from a Site SamplingFeature that is specified using the X, Y, and Z coordinates and SpatialReference in the MeasurementResults entity.
 For example, a Specimen may be collected at a Site, but some distance from the location specified by the Site coordinates recorded in the Sites entity.
+In the example above, one might specify the distance across the stream and depth at which the specimen was collected.

 ### Spatial Aggregation for Measurement Results
 In ODM2, space is fixed in the measurement framework for Measurement Results and so no spatial aggregation is supported.

 ### Time Aggregation for Measurement Results
 A Measurement Result may have a time interval for which the resulting value represents an aggregation.
 For example, the intention in analyzing a Specimen collected over a period of time (e.g., a time composite sample) is to produce a single aggregate value representative of the whole TimeAggegrationInterval.
-If the Measurement Result represents a time aggregation, this can be specified using the AggregationStaisticCV, TimeAggregationInterval, and TimeAggregationIntevalUnitsID.
+If the Measurement Result represents a time aggregation, this can be specified using the AggregationStatisticCV, TimeAggregationInterval, and TimeAggregationIntevalUnitsID.
+The above example shows collection of an instantaneous sample, in which case there is no temporal aggregation.